saxbophone/CPP20-Cross-Platform-Template/README.md

       ```
 4. Enjoy!

-> The above instructions are the bare minimum required to get your own myhovercraftisfullofeels based on this template off of the ground.
-You'll almost certainly want to change more things in `Doxyfile` and definitely `README.md`, but that should be well within the capabilities of a developer and also beyond the scope of this guide.
+> The above instructions are the bare minimum required to get your own project based on this template off of the ground.
+You'll almost certainly want to change more things in `Doxyfile` and definitely `README.md`, but these are documented better in other places and also beyond the scope of this guide.